 - Restaurant Symphony (シンフォニー)

-- A restaurant inside Westin Hotel Sendai that can cater to the vegan diet for lunch and dinner if you make a reservation a week in advance.
+- A restaurant inside the Westin Hotel Sendai that can cater to the vegan diet for lunch and dinner if you make a reservation a week in advance.

 - You can contact the restaurant by emailing [email protected].